GLORIAM DEO • Honor and Praise to the Maker of All Things

 In late July 1970, with eight months down and four months to go before my service in Vietnam will end in November, I arrange for a chopper flight down to Saigon, and get myself transferred out of Coastal Group 25 into a “heavy unit anywhere in the Delta.”

-At the headquarters of the U.S. Naval Forces Vietnam in Saigon, in a large, safe, comfortable air conditioned office with 150 or more cubicles, I sign the transfer papers.
+At the headquarters of U.S. Naval Forces Vietnam in Saigon, in a large, safe, comfortable air conditioned office with 150 or more cubicles, I sign the transfer papers.

-As I walk across the room, eyes follow me.
+As I walk across the large room, eyes follow me.
 Heads shake slowly in disbelief.
 Smiling quietly, I gently close the door behind me.

 Well, all right then, I will be serving as an advisor in the Vietnamese Navy river forces.

-My guys and I fight our way through many adventures at Vinh Gia, before we are sent to the Song Cua Long (Cua Long River) at the very southern tip of Vietnam.
+We work our way through many adventures at Vinh Gia, before we are sent to the Song Cua Long (Cua Long River) at the very southern tip of Vietnam.

-We perform exceptionally well, really, in spite of the foggy confusion and usual screw ups of war in Southeast Asia.
+My guys perform exceptionally well, really, in spite of the foggy confusion and usual screw ups of war in Southeast Asia.

 Eventually, the big day in late November 1970 arrives.
 I receive orders to leave Vietnam.

+But, today, I am leaving.
 The weather is cool, the sky is overcast.
 I wish “all the best” to my men, and pick up my weapon.
 One of the guys carries my duffle bag.
 We walk together to the base helicopter pad.

 The chopper engine coughs and chokes into life, and whines as it gains power.
-The chopper blades turn, accelerate, begin to whirr, whup, whup, whup.
+The chopper blades slowly turn, accelerate, begin to whirr, whup, whup, whup.

-The chopper lifts off the helo pad, which is covered with PSP (Pierced Steel Planking).
+The chopper lifts off the helo pad, covered with PSP (Pierced Steel Planking).
 It circles the helo pad once, gaining altitude.
 I wave to my men who are waving back to me.
 Three dark green rubber body bags lay beside the helicopter pad.

 The chopper leans into its northwest heading and flies straight toward Tân Sơn Nhut airbase near Saigon.